Multihull: Catamaran (twin-hull)

+The twin-hull (catamaran) design is effective in enhancing the stability of very small, lightweight and narrow personal boats designed for paddling and powering with portable outboard motors.
+The 100 lbs (45 kg), 38 inches (96 cm) wide Wavewalk S4 Microskiff catamaran is sufficiently stable to allow for three adult anglers to stand in it and fish in full confidence, and it allows for three adults to stand in it and paddle in full confidence.

 Trimaran (double-outrigger)

 A trimaran (or double-outrigger) is a vessel with two outrigger floats attached on either side of a main hull by a crossbeam, wing, or other form of superstructure.
 They are derived from traditional double-outrigger vessels of maritime Southeast Asia.
 Despite not being traditionally Polynesian, western trimarans use traditional Polynesian terms for the hull (vaka), the floats (ama), and connectors (aka).
 The word trimaran is a portmanteau of tri and (cata)maran, a term that is thought to have been coined by Victor Tchetchet, a pioneering modern multihull designer, born in Ukraine (at that time part of the Russian Empire).